sswam/allemande/doc/intro.md

 ## Talking with AIs

-Address AIs by name to get their attention, using a capital letter or @ sign:
+Address AIs by name to get their attention, with a capital letter or @ sign.

+Lori is a good one to start with.
+She has meta-powers of 25 agents combined!

 > Ally, how are you?
-> Can you help, @flashi?
+> Can you help, @loni?
 > Illu, let's draw a garden!
 > Tell me about the strong models, Yenta.

 Send an empty "poke" message to continue AI conversations.
-You'll need to do this after Illu writes an AI art prompt for you.
+You'll need to do this after Illu writes an image prompt for you.

 You can say @anyone for a random AI, or @everyone for several responses.